 We are an equal opportunities, inclusive company with an intersectional approach to all our work.
 We do not tolerate bullying and hate of any kind, both in and outside of sessions, including but not limited to: homophobia, transphobia, biphobia, panphobia, racism, ableism, fatphobia and any and all forms of identity shaming.
-If you need to report any issues regarding members, practitioners, or companies/organisations OmniArts is involved with or connected to, please contact Becki Short (they/them) on firstname.lastname@example.org.
+If you need to report any issues regarding any members, practitioners, or companies/organisations OmniArts is involved with or connected to, please contact Becki Short (they/them) on email@example.com.

-If you know any sensitive information about someone attending any of our sessions, including but not limited to: their gender, sexuality, disabilities (such as physical, mental health, neurodivergency, or learning disabilities) or trauma, under no circumstances are you to share that information with others – both in and out of the group setting, unless that person has already shared it to the group, or they have explicitly said you can share it.
+If you know any sensitive information about someone attending any of our sessions, including but not limited to: their gender, sexuality, disabilities (such as physical disabilities, mental health, neurodivergency, or learning disabilities) or trauma, under no circumstances are you to share that information with others – both in and out of the group setting, unless that person has already shared it to the group, or they have explicitly said you can share it.

-We run a number of other groups and projects which are all in the performing arts industry.
+We run a number of other groups and projects which are all in the creative arts industry.
 If you want to get involved with anything our company or individual practitioners are doing outside of this group, we would love that!
 Please just ask what else we do, and how you can get involved.

 All our groups, one-to-ones, workshops and performances are safe spaces for everyone attending.
 Sensitive and personal information may be discussed in some sessions.
 We expect everyone attending to keep all personal things discussed private, unless somebody explicitly states that what they have said is permitted to be shared outside of that space.
 If you’re not sure what counts as “personal information” please ask one of our practitioners.

 Members, practitioners, and guests are expected to be respectful towards each other.
 If anyone has an issue with another person, they should talk to the practitioner in charge, or/and our company director, Becki Short (they/them) – firstname.lastname@example.org